article image

 Structural Integrity Starts With Material Choice

 The materials used in solar racking directly influence how well a system performs under wind stress.
-Aluminum provides a strong balance between weight and corrosion resistance.
-Steel components, especially galvanized steel, add strength in critical connection points where failure cannot happen.
+Aluminum provides a strong balance between weight and corrosion resistance, making it a common choice for rails and structural framing.
+Steel components, especially galvanized or stainless steel hardware, add critical strength at attachment points and load-bearing connections where failure is not an option.

-You should look for racking systems engineered for durability rather than just cost savings.
-High-quality materials maintain structural strength over time, even after repeated exposure to wind, rain, and temperature changes.
-This matters even more in high-wind regions where constant stress exposes weaknesses quickly.
+You should look for racking systems engineered for durability rather than just upfront cost savings.
+High-quality materials maintain structural strength over time, even after repeated exposure to wind, rain, snow, salt air, and temperature swings.
+This matters even more in high-wind regions where constant stress quickly exposes weak hardware, thin metal, or poor corrosion protection.

 Aerodynamic Design Reduces Wind Load